 SI provides you with:

 Need help with a paper for class?
 Not sure where to begin?
 Start by coming into the UCM Writing Center.
-It’s free and available to all UCM students on a first-come, first-serve basis.
-Tutors are generally available whenever you arrive, but during peak periods, such as near midterms and finals, you may experience a wait.
+It’s free and available to all UCM students at any stage of the writing process.
+Walk in visits are always welcome, but appointments are encouraged--especially near midterms and finals.

 If you live off campus or your schedule doesn’t allow you to visit the Writing Center during center hours, try our Online Writing Lab (OWL).
-OWL allows you to receive help with your paper by sending it to the Writing Center as an e-mail attachment.
+OWL allows you to submit your paper at any time and receieve feedback within 48 hours.
 Learn more.